Sister Michaela Galvin

 Well, Michaela, you made it to 94 and you definitely have our attention for a Sister of Providence life well lived.

-Memorial contributions may be made to the Sisters of Providence, 1 Sisters of Providence, Saint Mary-of-the-Woods, Indiana, 47876.
+Memorial contributions in Sister Michaela’s honor may be made to the Sisters of Providence of Saint Mary-of-the-Woods.

 We welcome you to share your memories of Sister Michaela in the comment section below.